Catalyst guide

 Adding the catalyst

-Both base resin and finishing topcoat require catalyst to cure and once added will start to cure in the bucket.
+Both base resin and finishing topcoat require a catalyst to cure and once added will start to cure in the bucket.
 Make sure everything's ready to go and always mix in small batches of around 5 litres or 1 to 2 litres for detailed areas or bandaging.

 Open a can of the resin or topcoat and give it a good stir before you start to use, some of the additives in the base could have settled in transit or storage so you will need to make sure everything is thoroughly mixed in.
-After stirring pour the product into a 5 litre bucket.
+After stirring pour the product into a 5-litre bucket.

 Curing Times